Home » LGBTQ+ Culture » How Bottom‑Shaming Affects Us All: Real-Life Examples and Solutions

 • Casting bottoms almost exclusively as twinks or femme-presenting, reinforcing a narrow stereotype.

 Queer sex isn’t straight sex with new labels.
-It has its own language—and every queer person needs to learn this.
+It has its own language, and every queer person needs to understand this.

 How Bottom-Shaming Harms Everyone